ecorbin567/the-ttc-improvement-game/README.md

 To run the interactive visualization, run main.py.
 The visualization only supports subway data.

+All of the datasets are in datasets.zip if you want to download them all at once, but you can also access them directly in this repository.
+They are the four .csv files.

 I am working on adding a location parameter to the graph that will allow the visualization to accurately display locations of subway stations.